compbiogroup/Maximum-Eulerian-Cycle-Decomposition-Problem/readme.txt

 Each filename represents the size of the corresponding instance.
 The names are in the format n_d_s, where n is the number of vertices, d is the density of the graph, and s is the seed used by the algorithm that created these instances.

 Each instance is an eulerian graph.
 There are two numbers n (number of vertices) and m (number of edges) in the first line.
 The vertices are labeled from 0 to n-1.
 The following m lines contain two numbers u and v each, which indicates the existence of an edge (u,v).

+The instance generator requires 3 parameters.
+The first parameter must be an integer value, which is the number of vertices of the instance that will be generated.
+The second parameter also needs an integer value, which is the seed for the random number generator.
+The third parameter must be a real value between 0 and 1, indicating the density of the instance that will be generated, where 0 indicates a graph with no edges and 1 indicates a complete graph.
+For the resulting graph to be connected, the number of edges must be greater than or equal to the number of vertices, regardless of the reported density.
+Use the generator as follows:
+./eulerian_graph_dense [number of vertices] [random seed] [density]